13 Top-Rated Beaches in North Carolina

 2. Wrightsville Beach

 For those less inclined to activity, the golden sands and crystal-clear waters are perfect for lazing and splashing about.
-The beach is long and wide, with two piers jutting into the ocean, which are perfect for catching a sunrise.
+The beach is long and wide, with two piers jutting into the ocean, which are perfect for catching a sunrise or for fishing.

 Accommodation: Where to Stay in Wrightsville Beach